Alfresco/docs-alfresco/search-services/1.3/config/replication.md

 Solr replication uses the master-slave model to distribute complete copies of a master index to one or more slave servers.

-The master server receives all updates and all changes are made against a single master server.
+The master server receives all updates and all changes (such as inserts, updates, or deletes) that are made against a single master server.
 Changes made on the master are distributed to all the slave servers which service all query requests from the clients.
-This enables Solr to remain responsive even with high query traffic.
+This division of labor enables Solr to scale to provide adequate responsiveness to queries against large search volumes.

-All trackers must be enabled on master nodes, while only model tracker and metadata tracker should be enabled on slaves.
+The master server tracks the models, metadata, permissions, and content where as the slave server only tracks the models.

 The figure below shows a Solr configuration using index replication.
 The master server's index is replicated on the slaves.